gtgan/TeaDistribution/README.md

 How to Run Locally
 ------------------

-0) Highly recommend watching the tutorial.
+0) Highly recommend watching the Web Dev Simplified tutorial.
 It goes line-by-line to explain literally every single line of code and many possible errors.

 Personalizing Xoom for your IP